 Whole Foods Market Detroit

 Store Team Leader: Larry Austin

 *Federal regulations prohibit the use of hormones in raising pork, poultry, goat, veal and bison.

 Co-Chief Executive Officer

-With a long history in the natural foods business as a retailer and consultant, Walter Robb joined Whole Foods Market in December 1991, when he sold his operating lease to the Company.
+With a long and varied entrepreneurial history in natural foods ranging from retailer to farmer to consultant, Walter Robb, co-CEO, joined Whole Foods Market in 1991.